Repay your debt faster with 0% p.a. for 24 months on balance transfers with a Westpac Low Rate Credit Card.

 Features of the Westpac Low Rate Credit Card

 - Interest-free days.
-If you pay your balance in full, including any amount you have outstanding from a balance transfer, you can take advantage of up to 55 interest-free days.
+If you pay your balance in full, including any amount you have outstanding from a balance transfer, you can take advantage of up to 55 interest-free days on purchases.

 - Additional cardholders.
 Looking to share the benefits of this card?
 You can add an additional cardholder to your account for no extra charge.
 The only requirement is that they're over the age of 16.

 - Secure spending.
-You can enjoy various security features with this card, including Falcon Fraud protection which monitors your card for unusual transactions 24/7.
+You can enjoy various security features with this card, including a round-the-clock fraud protection which monitors your card for unusual transactions.
 Westpac also offer a money-back guarantee if your card is used fraudulently and you aren't found at fault for the loss.